RudraFalconer/R-Data-Preprocessing/README.md

 # R-Data-Preprocessing
-Focused on preprocessing a dataset and perform first explorative analysis
+Focused on preprocessing a dataset, perform a first exploratory analysis, and apply ML techniques later